 (This post contains affiliate links for your convenience.
 Click here to view my full Disclosure Policy.)

 Lectins have the ability to tear open little holes between our cells that line our intestines, therefore causing leaky gut.
-Once leaky gut starts, then all hell can break loose in our system!
-So if you are wondering why it is taking so long to heal your gut, you may be consuming a diet high in lectins!
+So if you are wondering why it is taking so long to heal your gut, it may be consuming a diet high in lectins!

 Beans have lots of lectins, but there is good news!
-They can be destroyed!
+They can be destroyed or reduced!

 Lectins in beans are best removed through pressure cooking!
 Yay!
 You can eat these beans without worry!
-Trust me, this is the best way to cook your beans, if you are eating them.
+This is the best way to cook your beans, if you are eating them.

 I will show you how easy it is to pressure cook beans in an Instant-Pot Pressure Cooker.
 It really is effortless!